 It’s nice to have a philosophy on a subject because it helps one distill random thoughts down to the essentials.

-Allow me to explain my philosophy about sharpening woodworking tools, not because it is charming and unique, and not because you should emulate it, but because it will provide insight into the things I have written and will write about sharpening on this blog and elsewhere.
+Allow your humble servant to explain his philosophy about sharpening woodworking tools, not because it is charming and unique, and not because you should emulate it, but because it will provide insight into the things written in this blog and elsewhere.
 Use it to calibrate your BS meter.
-It is often neck-deep when people talk about sharpening stuff.
+It is often neck-deep when people talk about sharpening.

 My philosophy regarding sharpening was shaped by my experience as a carpenter, contractor, commercial cabinetmaker, and joiner working under pressure, against a clock, sometimes with a boss watching with eagle eye, and often in front of customers, not as a hobbyist fiddling around in a garage workshop.
 Married young with a growing family to support, I quickly discovered that children eat constantly and in ever-increasing quantities, so efficiency was and is important to me.

 Efficiency was also important to the Clients who hired me.
-Sharpening and maintaining tools was indeed part of the job, but from the Client’s viewpoint, it was wasted time, so it was important to minimize time spent fiddling with tools during the work day.
-I followed the example of craftsmen I respected and started the day with sharp tools in good working order, and kept spare planes and chisels sharpened and ready to go as backup.
+Sharpening and maintaining tools is, of course, part of the job, but from the Client’s viewpoint, it’s wasted time, so it’s important to minimize time spent fiddling with tools during the work day.
+Accordingly, I followed the example of craftsmen I respected and started the day with sharp tools in good working order, and kept spare planes and chisels sharpened and ready to go as backup.

-I developed a strong dislike, nay hatred, for blades that fail, dull quickly, or take too much time and effort to sharpen.
+I developed a strong dislike, nay hatred, for blades that fail to perform, refuse to become extremely sharp, dull quickly, or take too much time and effort to sharpen.
 I loathe them not just because they are irritating, but because they waste my time and money.
-Even considering the higher initial cash outlay, the cost-effectiveness of handmade, professional-grade tools in helping my mind and hands feed the family became as obvious as a road flare in a candlestand.
+Even considering the higher initial cash outlay, the cost-effectiveness of handmade, professional-grade tools in helping my mind and hands do good work and feed the family became as obvious as a burning road flare on a midnight highway.

-You, Gentle Reader, may not feel the time and financial pressures that professionals do, but learning how to sharpen your tools more efficiently will make woodworking less frustrating, more profitable, and more enjoyable.
+You, Beloved Customer, may not feel the time and financial pressures that professionals do, but owning professional-grade cutting tools and learning how to sharpen them in an efficient and professional manner will make woodworking less frustrating, more profitable, and more enjoyable.